-Some call it the Shu-Ha-Ri method, others the Learn-Improve-Create method.
-Some just evolve into it with hard work and trial-and-error.
-Whatever the case, feel free to
+Some call one way of doing this the Shu-Ha-Ri method, others know it as the Learn-Improve-Create method.
+Some just develop an intuition through hard work and trial-and-error.
+Whatever the case may be for you however, feel free to:

-- Get better and faster at the tried out things.
-Try new ways for old methods.
+- Get better and faster at the things you attempt.
+Test out new ways of doing things.
 Improve your knowledge.
 Motivate your team and others to do the same.

-As for projects and dev frameworks – create things that are needed – a combo of scrum and RUP processes for example – and watch it grow.
+Create things that are needed – a combination of scrum and RUP processes for example – and watch it grow.

 - Sense.
 Feel.
 Innovate.
-Live and breathe cooking and development frameworks.
+Live and breathe development frameworks.

-…then our team is excellent both at software development and cooking.
-Don’t hesitate to get in touch with us so that we could discuss how we might best help you to achieve your software development or culinary goals.
+…then Mooncascade are the people to talk to!
+Don’t hesitate to get in touch with us so that we can discuss how we might best help you to achieve your software development goals.